njszym/GAOPAW/README.md

 # Genetic Algorithm Optimizer for PAW datasets

-Workflow designed to utilize AtomPAW, Quantum Espresso (QE), and Dakota to generate optimized PAW potentials through implementation of genetic algorithms.
+Workflow designed to utilize AtomPAW, Quantum Espresso (QE), and Dakota to generate optimized PAW potentials through implementation of a multi-objective genetic algorithm.

 Objective functions, defined as differences between calculated (with QE) and known all-electron (with WIEN2k) data, are minimized for a given element (as an elemental state and/or as a constituent element of a compositie system).

-Several elements or compounds of any periodic, ordered structure may be tested.
+Several elements or compounds of any periodic, ordered structure may be tested in a single run.

 Currently supported properties include lattice constants, band gaps, Delta-factor (see https://molmod.ugent.be/deltacodesdft), bulk modulus, atomic positions, total magnetization, individual magnetic moments, and phonon frequencies.